Sithuk/ubuntu-server-zfsbootmenu/README.md

      Pyznap is not included as a package in the ubuntu repos at present.
 It may need to be re-compiled and re-installed.
 You can reference the install script for the relevant code to re-compile and re-install.

-4. How do I change the encrypted root password?
+4. How do I change the password on a natively encrypted zfs root pool?

    You can change the password of your encrypted root as follows.
 Change "rpool" to the name of your root pool.
       - Update root pool password file.